Squarespace vs GoDaddy: Which One's Actually Worth It in 2026?

 Question 2: How much do you care about design?

-• A) "A LOT.
-My website has to look amazing-it’s part of my brand."
+• A) "A lot.
+My website has to look great -- it is part of my brand." -- Squarespace is known for polished, aesthetic templates.

 Quiz Results

-• Mostly A’s: You’re a Squarespace superstar!
-Its sleek designs and all-in-one platform are perfect for your creative or business goals.
+• Mostly A's: Squarespace is your match.
+Its sleek designs and all-in-one platform fit creative and business goals well.

-• Mostly B’s: GoDaddy is your jam if you’re looking for quick, no-frills solutions for domains or basic websites.
+• Mostly B's: GoDaddy suits you if you want quick, no-frills solutions for domains or basic websites.

 Aspect